bzier/gym-mupen64plus/README.md

 The core `Mupen64PlusEnv` class has been built to handle many of the details of the wrapping and execution of the Mupen64Plus emulator, as well as the implementation of the gym environment.
 In fact, it inherits from `gym.Env`.
 The class is abstract and each game environment inherits from it.
 The game environment subclass provides the ROM path to the base.

 #### Initialization:
-* starts the controller server
+* starts the controller server using the port specified in the configuration
-* starts the emulator process with the provided ROM path
+* starts the emulator process with the provided ROM path (this also uses values from the config file)
 * sets up the observation and action spaces (see the [gym documentation](https://gym.openai.com/docs))
+    * the observation space is

 #### Methods:
 * `_step(action)` handles taking the supplied action, passing it to the controller server, and reading the new `observation`, `reward`, and `end_episode` values.